m-reza-rahman/jakartaee-azure/iaas/README.md

 * Select Create a resource -> Databases -> Azure Database for PostgreSQL.
 * Specify the Server name to be javaee-cafe-db.
 Create a new resource group named javaee-cafe-group.
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Hit 'Create'.
 It will take a moment for the database to deploy and be ready for use.

-## Start the Application with Docker
+## Start the Application on a Virtual Machine
-The next step is to get the application up and running.
+The next step is to get the application up and running on a virtual machine.
 Follow the steps below to do so.

 * Open Eclipse.
 * Do a full build of the javaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.